skip-mev/pob/x/builder/spec.md

 # x/builder
 # Abstract
-The `x/builder` module is a new Cosmos SDK module that provides users a mechansim to participate in auctions for exclusive rights to top of block execution.
-The `x/builder` module introduces a new `MsgAuctionBid` message that allows users to submit special auction transactions that include a bundle of transactions alongside a bid.
-The `x/builder` module works alongside the `AuctionMempool` - a customized `PriorityNonce` mempool - to introduce state transitions.
-Auctions are held directly in the `AuctionMempool` where the winner is determined when the proposer proposes a new block in `PrepareProposal`. `x/builder` provides the necessary validation of auction bids and subsequent state transitions to extract bids.
-To read more about the `AuctionMempool` and how it conducts the auction, see the `POB` specification.
+The `x/builder` module is a new Cosmos SDK module that allows Cosmos chains to host top of block auctions directly in-protocol with auction revenue (MEV) being redistributed according to the preferences of the chain.
+The `x/builder` module introduces a new `MsgAuctionBid` message that allows users to submit a bid alongside an ordered list of transactions (**bundle**) that they want executed at the top of the block before any other transactions are executed for that block.
+The `x/builder` module works alongside the `AuctionMempool` such that
+- Auctions are held directly in the `AuctionMempool` - where a winner is determined when the proposer proposes a new block in `PrepareProposal`
+- `x/builder` provides the necessary validation of auction bids and subsequent state transitions to extract bids

 # Concepts
 ## Miner Extractable Value (MEV)